Completions and DK-equivalences of ${\Theta_n}$-spaces: Horizontal completion

 \begin{proof} The functor $\widetilde{T}^1$ preserves products, so $T^1$ preserves them up to levelwise weak equivalence or equivalently up to $T^1\pi^* E$-homotopy equivalence by Lemma \ref{twohtpies}.
 Thus $\widetilde{T}^1$ takes $\pi^* E$-homotopy equivalences to $T^1\pi^* E$-homotopy equivalence by Proposition \ref{htpyfun} proving the claim. \end{proof}

-In order to study the behaviour of the completion we also need some properties of the simplicial diagonal.
+In order to study the behaviour of the completion we also need some properties of the simplicial diagonal, which may also be understood as a geometric realization.
 The following theorem, which is originally due to Bousfield and Kan \cite[Ch.
 XI, 2.6]{bk}, characterizes the diagonal as a homotopy colimit.

 \begin{thm}\cite[18.7.4., 15.11.6.]{hirsch} Let ${\mathbf{X}}$ be an injective cofibrant simplicial object in a simplicial model structure on $\sps(C)$.
 Then there is a natural weak equivalence

 called the Bousfield-Kan map. \end{thm}